A Survey on Multi-Task Learning: MTL Models

 In MTL, tasks are related and the task relatedness can be quantitated via task similarity, task correlation, task covariance and so on.
 Here we use task relations to include all the quantitative relatedness.

-In earlier studies on MTL, the task relations are assumed to be known as a priori information.
+In earlier studies on MTL, task relations are assumed to be known as a priori information.
 In \cite{ep04,pw10}, each task is assumed to be similar to any other task and so model parameters of each task will be enforced to approach the average model parameters of all the tasks.
-In \cite{emp05,kksa07,kksa10}, task similarities for each pair of tasks are given and these studies utilize the task similarities to design regularizers to guide the learning of multiple tasks in a principle that the more similar two tasks are, the closer the corresponding model parameters are expected to be.
-Moreover, given a tree structure describing relations among tasks in \cite{gwzksr11}, model parameters of a task corresponding to a node in the tree is enforced to be similar to those of its parent node.
+In \cite{emp05,kksa07}, task similarities for each pair of tasks are given and these studies utilize the task similarities to design regularizers to guide the learning of multiple tasks in a principle that the more similar two tasks are, the closer the corresponding model parameters are expected to be.
+A similar formulation to \cite{emp05} is proposed in \cite{fgf14} to estimate the mean of multiple distributions by learning pairwise task relations and another similar formulation is proposed in \cite{yss16} for log-density gradient estimation.
+Given a tree structure describing relations among tasks in \cite{gwzksr11}, model parameters of a task corresponding to a node in the tree are enforced to be similar to those of its parent node.